 While this (admittedly silly) welcome email covers the main points, it doesn’t really help Homer understand company culture.
 Let’s look at another:

 This second welcome email also covers most of the 7 questions.
-But, unlike the last email, it also does a good job of introducing the company’s culture.
+But, unlike the last email, it also does a good job of introducing the company’s positive culture.
 As you read this email, you notice that the onboarding includes multiple coworker meetings.
-This tells us that ACME Retailers values teamwork and collaboration.
+This tells us that ACME Retailers values cross team collaboration.

 This version of the welcome letter is a little longer and covers the new hire’s scheduling for their first day.